waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Flawed Hypothesis Testing (Confirmation Bias):** I have incorrectly assumed a path existed and spent numerous turns trying to fix my tools to confirm this belief, rather than first using a tool like `map_connectivity_analyzer` to test the fundamental assumption of reachability. **Correction:** I must test core assumptions first before attempting to fix tools that rely on those assumptions.
 I must also actively try to disprove my own hypotheses.
 - **Misinterpreting System Feedback:** I have incorrectly assumed my tools or notes were wrong when system feedback indicated otherwise.
 This led to wasted time trying to 'fix' things that were already correct or pathing to unreachable locations. **Correction:** I must treat system/tool feedback as the source of truth and question my own assumptions first.
 - **Over-reliance on Luck (Confirmation Bias):** The FLASH strategy against Bruno's Machamp was successful multiple times due to luck, reinforcing the belief it was a guaranteed win condition.
 However, it failed when the opponent used a different move (Rock Slide), which may have had higher base accuracy. **Correction:** Luck-based strategies should be a last resort.
 I must not become overconfident from a lucky streak and must always consider the opponent's full range of options.
 - **Agent Output Override Failure (Confirmation Bias):** I incorrectly overrode the `battle_strategist_agent`'s advice to switch to TITANESS against Jynx, instead switching to ECHO.
 This was a critical error based on my own flawed assumption, which created a dangerous situation and was flagged by the Overwatch system. **Correction:** I must treat the agent's output as the default correct action and only override it if I can definitively prove its underlying assumptions are wrong based on new in-game evidence.
-(Observed Turn 151161)
+(Observed Turn 151161, Corrected Turn 151190)
+- **Failure to Trust Agent (Confirmation Bias):** I incorrectly assumed my agent's recommendation to switch to TITANESS against Jynx was suboptimal, leading to a disastrous switch to ECHO instead.
+This was a critical error rooted in a failure to trust my own tools and was flagged by the Overwatch system. **Correction:** I must adhere to the agent's recommendations unless I have definitive, in-game evidence to prove its reasoning is flawed.
+(Observed Turn 151161, Corrected Turn 151190)

 ## B. Tool & Agent Development Log
 - **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
 This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.